Next Performance! @ The Marsh, Berkeley, 5/6

 - 2 min read

-An effective way for me to get my writing done is by taking David Ford’s classes at the Marsh.
-These ten-week sessions (the Berkeley Class I'm in meets on Saturdays for several hours) allow students to develop and workshop small pieces of our work in the presence of David Ford and other students.
-Seeing my classmates developing their stories is an great source of inspiration for me.
-Thanks, David Ford and the Marsh, for giving us a space to share our truths.
-It was in David Ford's classes that I wrote the first draft of Why Would I Mispronounce My Own Name?
+An effective way of getting my writing done is by enrolling in David Ford’s classes at the Marsh.
+10 weeks during which we get to develop and workshop small pieces of our work in the presence of David Ford and other students.
+Being in the presence of other folks developing their work is a source of great inspiration.
+Thanks David Ford and the Marsh, for giving us a space to share our truths.

-(between Shattuck and Oxford) 🎟️ Tickets & Info: Find your tickets HERE starting at 13$
+📍 Where: The Marsh Berkeley 🗓️ When: 5/6 at 7:30pm - 2120 Allston Way (between Shattuck and Oxford) 🎟️ Tickets & Info: Find your tickets HERE starting at 13$

-Hope my new work receives the same warm reception that has been generously given to Why Would I Mispronounce My Own Name?
+Hope my new work receives the same warm reception that has been generously given to my first one woman show.

 "As I sat in the audience, I couldn't help but feel that Irma had looked into my life-- a brown child traipsing through the finest universities and forging a professional life.
 In one hour, she conveys the joys and pains of living a bicultural/bilingual life, particularly in today's political climate.
 Gracias, Irma Herrera for telling our stories.” - Ernestina "A beautiful and powerful performance!
 Combining humor and personal experience and childhood memories into a rich narrative about racial prejudice.
 Insightful and also highly entertaining.
 You will not want it to end.” - Bruce